Epimodev/parcel-plugin-svg-sprite/README.md

 ### Options :

 This plugin has 2 options to give the possibility to handle specific cases.
-Those options can be set only in `package.json` in the field `svgSpriteOptions`.
+There are 2 ways to set plugin options:
+- add an object `svgSpriteOptions` in `package.json` of the project
+- create `svgSprite.config.js` file which export an object at the root of your project.

 **exclude** `string[]`
 List of glob patterns which should not be included in svg sprite and should be imported as file url (like Parcel's default behavior).